 Says Vivienne Hollywood from the UK… “We’re coping by keeping in touch with fellow travellers that we met along the way.
 We follow them on Instagram, Facebook and we also chat with fellow travellers and reply to comments in the South East Asia Backpacker Community.
 We’ll meet again… maybe not the same travellers but a brand new set of like-minded people, where the camaraderie is in abundance!”
 Another great idea is to create a Whatsapp group with your old backpacking crew and even arrange a video call so that you can reminisce about the old days when we were free!

 Hands down, the best way to get over a travel heartbreak is to… that’s right, you guessed it… start planning your next one!
 Don’t know where to begin?
 Check out our 15-step trip planning guide to Southeast Asia and have a browse through this Southeast Asia itinerary to start getting those veins pumping!
 While it’s maybe a touch too early to start packing, there’s no harm in getting some ideas and tentative plans together for the time when you can leave your home.
 The world will change after COVID-19, but one thing’s for sure… travel will be waiting for us when all this is over.

-Want to get updates about when you may be able to travel to Southeast Asia again?
-Want to hear about fun activities and get fun articles to read that make lockdown a little more bearable.
+Want to get updates about Southeast Asia along with trip planning advice and inspiration?
 Together with our wonderful Facebook community, we’re keeping the spirit of travel alive in your inbox!
-Simply pop your email address in the box below…
+Sign up for a newsletter here.